omarwael36/Note-taking-app/README.md

 For issues or questions about this deployment, check:
 - Application logs: `sudo journalctl -u noteapp`
-- Database logs: `sudo journalctl -u mariadb`
+- Database logs: not applicable for SQLite; app logs will show DB errors
 - System logs: `sudo journalctl`